MikeORed/random-tables-mcp/README.md

 ## Contributing

-If you'd like to contribute to the MCP Random Tables project, please see the [Contributing Guide](./CONTRIBUTING.md) for more information.
+Got an idea or bug?
+Open an issue and let’s chat—PRs are welcome!
+See the [Contributing Guide](./CONTRIBUTING.md) for more details.

 ## License

-ISC
+This project is released under the [MIT License](LICENSE).